 In the digital age, in which there's an app for everything and almost everyone is able to build one, banks are losing their power over customers.
-FinTechs are smashing the banking monopoly by substituting the financial headache with pleasant emotions.
+FinTechs are smashing the banks monopoly by substituting the financial headache with pleasant customer experience in banking.
 Users are voting for that not only with 5 stars on Apple Store and Google Play but also with their loyalty and trust.
-It's no secret - user experience is what differentiates demanded digital financial products from failures.
+It's no secret - customer experience is what differentiates demanded financial brands from failures.
 The question is - how to keep up, creating a customer experience that WOWs?

 This article by Alex Kreger was originally published on the Financial IT magazine